-The material that will appear in this blog is based on 20+ years of journaling devotions and prayers.
-It is intended to help the reader in the process of maturing as a Christian, whether a new believer or someone who, for whatever reason, has not moved very far along on his or her spiritual journey.
+The material that appears in this devotional blog is based on 20+ years of journaling devotions and prayers.
+It is intended to help the reader in the process of maturing as a Christian, whether as a new believer or someone who, for whatever reason, has not moved very far along on his or her spiritual journey.

 The format of this blog follows from the first chapter where the storyteller has become a Christian, but doesn’t know what to do.
 Proceeding to find out, the storyteller is led to a man named Stan who becomes the storyteller’s spiritual mentor through regular discipling.

-Each blog entry will consist of a one-point conversation between Stan and the storyteller dealing with the process of maturing as a Christian.
-Included will be a Biblical reference and a prayer.
+Each blog entry consists of a one-point conversation between Stan and the storyteller dealing with the process of maturing as a Christian.
+Each entry ends with a Biblical reference and a prayer.